namhyung/uftrace/README.md

 the name uftrace stems from the combination of user and ftrace.

 It can record data from:
-- User space functions by dynamically patching functions at runtime, or with code compiled with with `-pg`, `-fpatchable-function-entry`, `-mfentry`, `-mnop-mcount`, `-finstrument-functions`, or using clang with `-fxray-instrument`.
+- User space C/C++/Rust functions (by dynamically patching functions at runtime, or with code compiled with with `-pg`, `-mfentry`, `-finstrument-functions`, or using clang with `-fxray-instrument`)
-- Library functions (through PLT hooking)
+- C/C++/Rust Library functions (through PLT hooking)
+- Python functions (using Python's trace/profile infrastructure)
 - Kernel functions (using the ftrace framework in Linux kernel)
-- Kernel trace events affecting the program, e.g. scheduling events (which affect the execution timing of the program) and records nanosecond-exact timestamps (using perf_event and systemtap SDT)
+- Kernel trace events (using event tracing framework in Linux kernel)
+- Task creation, termination and scheduling events (using Linux perf_event)
+- User space events in the target binary or libraries (using SystemTap SDT ABI)
+- PMU counter values for given functions (using Linux perf_event)

 With the recorded data, uftrace can:
 - Show colored and nested function call graphs.